 Do online reviews really matter to your business?
 Absolutely!
 Online reviews are very important to your business’ internet marketing and general reputation…two critical arms of your brand.
 There are numerous websites that publish user reviews like Google, Bing, Yelp, TripAdvisor, Angie’s List, White Pages, and many, many more.

 We’re not talking about 51% or 65%.
-According to a survey studying the long-term effect of customer service in 2013, a huge 88% of customers say that they are influenced by online reviews.
+According to a survey studying the long-term effect of customer service, a huge 88% of customers say that they are influenced by online reviews.
 Ninety-five percent of people would review a negative experience, while less, 87% would share a positive one.
 Now we’ve done our research and seen lots of varying numbers regarding how many of those reviews are online reviews.
 No matter where we look, the number is a large proportion of customers of any business, and it seems that the number grows each year.

 Think about how often people are now using the internet for everything from shopping to deciding on a restaurant to looking for a new distributor for their products.
 The reach of online reviews is just far too great to ignore.
 If most of your target audience reads reviews before making decisions about products and services, then you can’t afford to NOT have good ones.

 Lots of sites exist, at least in part, to collect reviews from people.
 Google is probably the king of them all.

 Why?
 Two reasons.
 First, because the reviews come easily considering that most people already have Google accounts via their Gmail email addresses.
 To leave a review on Yelp, for example, someone would have to want to create a Yelp account just for leaving reviews.
 Second, Google is the number one search engine used on all of the internet.